 Design can use cultural values and traditions for the appearance of landscape to place ecological function in a recognizable context. ~Joan Iverson Nassauer

-When it comes to front yard landscapes neighborhood norms dominate people’s preferences.
+When it comes to front yards, neighborhood norms dominate people’s preferences.
 Research has shown that more than anything else, preferences for landscapes are determined by a set of implicit rules about what yards should look like.
 This is problematic when you want a landscape that not only appeals to your neighbors but also benefits wildlife.
 The solution?
 Including visible design cues of human intention in your wildlife-friendly landscape.

 Mow the Edges